Asymptotics of correlators of sparse bipartite random graphs: Abstract

 \section{Abstract}

-We study asymptotic behaviour of the correlation functions of bipartite sparse random $N\times N$ matrices.
-We assume that the graphs have $N$ vertices, the ratio of parts is $\displaystyle\frac{\alpha}{1-\alpha}$ and the average number of edges attached to one vertex is $\alpha\cdot p$ or $(1-\alpha)\cdot p$.
-To each edge of the graph $e_{ij}$ we assign a weight given by a random variable $a_{ij}$ with all moments finite.
+We study asymptotic behaviour of the correlation functions of bipartite sparse weighted random $N\times N$ matrices.
 It is shown that the main term of the correlation function of $k$-th and $m$-th moments of the integrated density of states is $N^{-1}n_{k,m}$.
 The closed system of recurrent relations for coefficients $\{n_{k,m}\}_{k,m=1}^\infty$ was obtained. \key{bipartite sparse random graph, correlator of moments, asymptotics, main term, system of recurrence equations.}